 The estimated fair value of the Private Placement Warrants is determined using Level 3 inputs.
-Inherent in a Black-Scholes option pricing model with the volatility calculated by back solving in a Monte Carlo simulation are assumptions related to expected stock-price volatility, expected life, risk-free interest rate and dividend yield.
-The Company estimates the volatility of its warrants based on implied volatility from the Company's traded warrants and from historical volatility of select peer company's ordinary shares that matches the expected remaining life of the warrants.
+Inherent in a Monte Carlo simulation model with the volatility calculated by back solving in a Monte Carlo simulation are assumptions related to expected stock-price volatility, expected life, risk-free interest rate and dividend yield.
+The Company estimates the volatility of its warrants based on implied volatility from the Company's traded warrants.
 The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
 The expected life of the warrants is assumed to be equivalent to their remaining contractual term.
 The dividend rate is based on the historical rate, which the Company anticipates remaining at zero.
 Any changes in these assumptions can change the valuation significantly.

-The following table provides quantitative information regarding Level 3 fair value measurements inputs as their measurement dates:
+The following table provides quantitative information regarding Level 3 fair value measurement inputs at their measurement dates:

-March 31, 2022 December 31, 2021
+March 31, 2023 Dec 2022 cember 31,

 Exercise price \$ 11.50 \$ 11.50

-Stock price \$ 9.86 \$ 10.00
+Stock price \$ 10.24 \$ 10.17

-Volatility 10.69% 21.82%
+Volatility 15.019 6 10.36%

-Term 5.21 5.46
+Term 5.17 5.33

-Risk-free rate 2.40% 1.30%
+Risk-free rate 3.56% 6 3.95%

-Dividend yield 0.0% 0.0%
+Dividend yield 0.0% 6 0.0%

-The change in the fair value of the derivative warrant liabilities, measured using Level 3 inputs, for the three months ended March 31, 2022, is summarized as follows:
+The change in the fair value of the derivative warrant liabilities, measured using Level 3 inputs, for the three months ended March 31, 2023 and 2022, is summarized as follows: